-Brazilian Jiu-Jitsu Black Belt Cecil Burch joins Rob Pincus to demonstrate how to control an attacker with hand to hand training techniques.
-If the attacker is your buddy who’s drunk or otherwise lost it, or if it’s a genuine bad guy whom you’ve subdued and help is about to arrive, you might want to control this person after he’s down instead of finishing the fight or creating distance and escaping.
+Brazilian Jiu-Jitsu black belt Cecil Burch joins Rob Pincus to demonstrate how to control an attacker with hand-to-hand training techniques.
+Whether your attacker is just your drunk buddy or a genuine bad guy who needs to be subdued, you might want to control this person after he’s down.
 The technique shown does not require extensive grappling experience to implement successfully.

 Old-school thinking held that if a tourniquet were used on an extremity wound, the injured person would lose that limb.
 That has been shown to be incorrect, and tourniquets are now in the first-aid kits of medics on battlefields and streets worldwide.Watch Now >>